 6. Immerse yourself in the magic of Broadway musicals

 You come to Manhattan to have fun, to be surprised at every corner and, as far as possible, to daydream.
 For that, there are Broadway musicals, which will make you lose track of time (no matter how old you are!)
 Here it is no excuse that you don't like theater.
 The magic of Broadway will perform and will leave you with your mouth open, whether you go with family, friends or as a couple.

 Of course, I recommend that you reserve your tickets in advance to ensure the best seats on the date you want and at a better price than at the box office, where you will also save having to wait in long lines.

 The most outstanding musicals:

 - The Lion King: it's not only the king of the jungle, it's also the king of the billboard.
-It's been playing on Broadway every night since 1997 and is the most-watched musical in history.
+It has been playing on Broadway every night since 1997 and is the most watched musical in history.
 There's a reason, isn't there?

 - Aladdin: my favorite.
 Maybe because I went to see it with less expectations than I had for the Lion King, it surprised and overwhelmed me in equal parts.

 - Chicago: travel to Chicago in the 1920s and enjoy an unparalleled soundtrack.

 - The Phantom of the Opera: a perfect classic if you prefer to get out of the "ideality" of the Disney world.